swiftlang/swift/docs/SIL.rst

   sil-identifier ::= [A-Za-z_0-9]+
   sil-value-name ::= '%' sil-identifier
   sil-value ::= sil-value-name ('#' [0-9]+)?
+  sil-value ::= 'undef'
   sil-operand ::= sil-value ':' sil-type

 SIL values are introduced with the ``%`` sigil and named by an alphanumeric identifier, which references the instruction or basic block argument that produces the value.
+SIL values may also refer to the keyword 'undef', which is a value of undefined contents.
 In SIL, a single instruction may produce multiple values.
 Operands that refer to multiple-value instructions choose the value by following the ``%name`` with ``#`` and the index of the value.
 For example::